-I am a Professor of Law at the University of California, Berkeley.
-I specialize in criminal procedure and computer crime law, and I have also taught courses in criminal law, evidence, and professional responsibility.
+Orin Kerr is a Professor of Law at the University of California at Berkeley.
+He specializes in criminal procedure and computer crime law, and he has also taught courses in criminal law, evidence, and professional responsibility.

-My scholarship includes more than 65 law review articles, over 40 of which have been cited in judicial opinions (including seven articles that have been cited in U.S. Supreme Court opinions).
-I have been cited by more than 3,500 academic articles.
-I have also have authored casebooks, co-authored the leading criminal procedure treatise, and published countless blog posts at popular blogs such as the Volokh Conspiracy and Lawfare.
-These days I waste a lot of time on Twitter.
+Kerr's scholarship includes more than 65 law review articles, over 40 of which have been cited in judicial opinions (including seven articles that have been cited in U.S. Supreme Court opinions).
+Kerr has been ranked the 5th most-cited legal scholar by HeinOnline as well as the most-cited law professor in criminal law and procedure.
+He has authored several casebooks and co-authored the leading criminal procedure treatise.
+These days he also wastes a lot of time on Twitter.

-I am also a lawyer active in the California and District of Columbia bars.
-My experience includes briefing and arguing cases in the United States Supreme Court and three federal circuits.
-I have testified before Congress six times and served on the Advisory Committee for the Federal Rules of Criminal Procedure by appointment of Chief Justice Roberts.
+Kerr is a licensed attorney active in the California and District of Columbia bars.
+His experience includes briefing and arguing cases in the United States Supreme Court and three federal circuits.
+He has testified before Congress six times, and he served on the Advisory Committee for the Federal Rules of Criminal Procedure by appointment of Chief Justice Roberts.

-Before joining academia, I was a Trial Attorney in the Computer Crime and Intellectual Property Section at the U.S. Department of Justice and a Special Assistant U.S. Attorney in the Eastern District of Virginia.
-I earned my B.S.E. magna cum laude in Mechanical and Aerospace Engineering from Princeton.
-After next earning an M.S. in Mechanical Engineering from Stanford, I went to Harvard Law School, from which I received my J.D. magna cum laude.
-I then clerked for Judge Leonard I. Garth of the U.S. Court of Appeals for the Third Circuit and later for Justice Anthony M. Kennedy of the United States Supreme Court.
+Before joining academia, Professor Kerr was a Trial Attorney in the Computer Crime and Intellectual Property Section at the U.S. Department of Justice and a Special Assistant U.S. Attorney in the Eastern District of Virginia.
+He earned a B.S.E. magna cum laude in Mechanical and Aerospace Engineering from Princeton, an M.S. in Mechanical Engineering from Stanford, and a J.D. magna cum laude from Harvard Law School.
+He was a law clerk for Judge Leonard I. Garth of the U.S. Court of Appeals for the Third Circuit and Justice Anthony M. Kennedy of the United States Supreme Court.